plone/plone.relations/plone/relations/README.txt

 the ``IComplexRelationshipContainer`` interface, but we will use it directly.
-Now we make some relationships, using the provided ``Relationship`` class which implements ``IRelationship`` and has a built in adapter to IComplexRelationship.
+Now we make some relationships, using the provided ``Relationship`` class which implements ``IRelationship`` and has a built-in adapter to IComplexRelationship.
 To properly illustrate the potential complexity of relationships we will use some characters and contexts from the 1974 film _Chinatown_::